geekygirlsarah/puns/fruit.md

 - Orange you glad I didn't say banana?
 - Contributing to this project is fun and easy; my puns are landing smoothie-ly and I'm really starting to blend in!

+## Apples
+- How do you recognize high-class apple eaters?
+Decorum.

 ## Berries
 - These are berry bad puns.